oraichain/oraiwasm/package/base/drand-verify/README.md

 ## Phase 2

-Has a random request smart contract
+Has an additional random request smart contract

 ### Step 1